How Terraform Infrastructure as Code (IaC) Works

 Terraform Configuration File

 Terraform configuration is strictly declarative.
-This means that when you write code, you specify the desired end state, and terraform will take the steps to achieve that end state.
+This means that when you write code, you specify the desired end state, and Terraform will take the steps to achieve that end state.
 That end state is specified in the configuration file primarily as providers and resources.

 Provider

-Infrastructure providers (for example AWS, Google Cloud, Azure, Heroku, Aviatrix etc.) are called “Providers” in Terraform.
+Infrastructure providers (for example AWS, Google Cloud, Azure, Heroku, Aviatrix, etc.) are called “Providers” in Terraform.
 A provider is responsible for managing resources and handling API interactions for the pieces of infrastructure that they manage.
 In a terraform configuration file, a provider is initialized with the “provider” keyword.

 Resource